qadan/ten_million_with_a_hat/modules/hats_in_a_book/README.md

 `drush -u 1 tmhi --objects=(number of pages to put in your book) --restrict-cms=islandora:pageCModel`

 to just generate a book.
+Bear in mind that no solution packs natively accept pages as a content model, so you'll have to add it to a collection manually.